Talk Stoop

 Talk Stoop is an American television talk show hosted by Nessa, and formerly by Cat Greenleaf.
 Talk Stoop is broadcast in the top nine American television markets, and can be seen on out-of-home screens, including cabs and gas stations, across the United States.
+The show features interviews with celebrities, actors, musicians, politicians, and other notable personalities.

 Format

 Subjects were originally interviewed on Greenleaf’s stoop in Cobble Hill, Brooklyn and sat for a 15–20 minute interview covering career highlights, life story, issues of the day and current projects; musical guests' appearances include performances.
 Formerly, guests would also enter Greenleaf's home kitchen, for shooting of the web-only segment Kitchen Confessions.
 Since 2018, host Nessa has conducted the interviews on a prop "stoop", inside a television studio.